ks061/OOP-neural-network/src/readme.txt

 network with any number of real valued inputs and outputs."
 The latter makes more sense because the neural net should learn based on the provided inputs; the former restriction seems arbitrary.
+- We interpreted "Restrict the value [of momentum] to be between 0 and 1." in the middle of pg.
+4 to mean that the user should make the constant between 0 and 1; the program does not set this value, so it does not make sense for the program to restrict this value.